-We’ve discussed before the factors that go into determining your promotion’s prizes.
-At the heart of every discovery session it always come down to one central dilemma: quantity or quality?
+At the heart of every discussion and discovery session it inevitably comes down to one central dilemma: quantity or quality?

 Prizing Structure: Quantity

 The strongest argument for quantity is simply attracting a larger audience.
-The psychology behind consumer participation shows the more chances you have to win, the more likely you are to participate.
-You feel your chances of winning are higher if there are 100 potential prizes as opposed to winning just 1 potential prize.
+The psychology behind consumer participation shows the more chances you have to win, the more likely you are to participate in a promotion.
+You feel your chances of winning are higher if there are 100 potential prizes instead of just 1 potential prize.

-Additionally, offering more prizes lets brands explore different prize options.
-They can offer small trials of new products, custom branded merchandise, or mix up types of prizes, such as a unique excursion as a grand prize with gift certificates as secondary prizes.
+In addition, offering more prizes lets brands explore different prize options.
+They can offer small trials of new products, custom branded merchandise, or limited-edition speciality items.
+They can also offer several types of prizes: a grand prize trip excursion, with gift certificates as secondary prizes.

-The downside of choosing quantity is needing to adjust prizing budget allocation.
-Normally to support more prizes budget is taken from the Grand Prize, which can minimize its overall impact.
-The value of every smaller prize added in turn detracts from the value of the grand prize.
+The downside of choosing quantity is adjusting budget allocation.
+What typically happens is budget is taken from the Grand Prize to support more secondary prizes.
+However lowering the Grad Prize budget means minimizing its overall appeal.
+The value of every secondary prize added detracts from the value of the grand prize.

-For example, instead of offering a $10k grand prize trip to Hawaii, you instead make the prize trip worth $5k to allow more second prizes.
-But this lowers the trip length and potential for added incentives, such as special excursions or spending money for the winner.
+For example, instead of offering a $10k grand prize trip to Hawaii and 10 second prizes, you instead make the prize trip worth $5k to allow for 100 second prizes.
+But this lowers the trip length and added incentives, such as special excursions or spending money for the winner.
 You offer more prizes and thus the opportunities to win, but you lower the overall value of all prizes collectively.

 Prizing Structure: Quality